 “It’s really very well done for someone only 28 years old, very mature and measured, really impressive.” – Prix Bayeux jury president and BBC Middle East Editor Jeremy Bowen

-Her reporting for The Intercept, New York Times, London Review of Books, Harper’s, and Financial Times, has won the Society of Business Editors and Writers’ Award, the One World Media New Voice Award, and has been shortlisted for the Canadian Online Publishing Awards in the Best Investigative Article category, and the Kurt Schork Award.
+Her reporting for The Intercept, New York Times, London Review of Books, Harper’s, Financial Times, and In These Times has won the Society of Business Editors and Writers’ Award, the One World Media New Voice Award, and has been shortlisted for the Canadian Online Publishing Awards in the Best Investigative Article category, the Kurt Schork Awards, and the Livingston Awards.

 “May Jeong’s entries were outstanding, showing a comprehensive command of journalism which brought together tenacious investigative skills, an understanding of complex and contentious issues, and lucid storytelling at an extraordinary level of detail.
 Her determination to uncover the truth, such as in the case of the Kunduz hospital bombing, under arduous and dangerous circumstances, was truly impressive.
 We were unanimous in deciding that May Jeong was the winner.” – One World Media citation

 She has received combat medical training through Reporters Instructed in Saving Colleagues in 2014, and a hostile environment training course funded by the Rory Peck Trust in 2012.
 She is a member of Frontline Freelance Register.

 She speaks regularly at universities and panels about the war in Afghanistan, investigative reporting, and other topics.
-Past appearances include The New School for Social Research, CUNY Graduate School of Journalism, and the Carey Institute for Global Good.
+Past appearances include The New School for Social Research, CUNY Graduate School of Journalism, and New York University.